EECS221Group2/EECS221_Group2/README.md

 ## Overview

 The `parking_lot_monitoring_system_OpenCV` folder contains the code for our parking lot monitoring system.
-Here, we use machine learning models to identify cars by their color and parking duration.
+Here, we use machine learning models to identify cars by their color, parking location and parking time.
 The `privacy` folder is dedicated to protecting users' information from being leaked to unauthorized parties.

 ## Instructions